 Execution Steps

+For every available interface if_n:

-1. The tester runs a network port scanner (e.g. nmap) towards if1 and verifies that the configured services are open/reachable.
+1. The tester runs a network port scanner (e.g. nmap) or uses local network interface information on if_n and verifies that the configured services (according to the vendor documentation) are open/reachable.

-2. The tester runs a network port scanner (e.g. nmap) towards if2 and verifies that the configured services are not open/reachable.
+2. The tester runs a network port scanner (e.g. nmap) or uses local network interface information on all available interfaces except if_n and verifies that the configured services are not open/reachable.

 Expected Results: